-I’ve mentioned about Navy Seal training and only numbered the exercises, but how they organize them is quiet interesting.
-I was extremely happy to observe that Jason includes techniques similar to Old School Calisthenic ones, methods based upon old style, with no machines, relying only on bodyweight pullups and pushups.
+I’ve mentioned about Navy Seal training and only numbered the exercises, but how they organize them is quite interesting.
+I was extremely happy to observe that Jason includes techniques similar to mine: no machines, relying only on bodyweight pull-ups and pushups.
 For instance:

 Ladder Type of Workout:

 This is but one example; I’ve tried them hundreds of times and know they work efficiently.
 Now I know that many of you may start thinking how can such a workout build a body like Jason has.
 Well, I did develop a body like his and I can point out the path towards such results.

-When you do basic, compound exercises for several years with consistency and pay general attention to your nutrition then you need no gym membership nor weights for achieving a nicely chiseled body and maybe even a big physique.
+When you train with compound exercises for several years and pay overall consideration to your nutrition then you need no gym membership nor weights for achieving a nicely chiseled body.

 - rope climbing